 - The pixels are directly connected to the clicked pixel or any others that are affected.

 - The tool's Tolerance and Blend Mode settings (see below).

 The following settings can be adjusted from the context toolbar:

 - Tolerance—sets the range of pixels affected (filled) when a pixel is clicked.
 For lower tolerance settings, pixels must be very close in value to the clicked pixel.
 For higher tolerance settings, pixel color can vary widely from the clicked pixel.

 - Contiguous—if enabled, the flood will only be applied to affected pixels that are in the same area of the image.
 If disabled, the flood will be applied to all the pixels that match the tolerance setting regardless of where they are in the image.

-- Blend mode—determines how the Fill colour and pixels in the filled area are combined, like when blending the contents of two or more layers.
-When set to Normal, the Fill colour simply replaces pixel colours in the filled area.
+- Blend mode—determines how the Fill color and pixels in the filled area are combined, like when blending the contents of two or more layers.
+When set to Normal, the Fill color simply replaces pixel colors in the filled area.

 - Source—choose whether the tool determines the area to be filled by inspecting pixels in the current layer, the current layer and all those below it, or only layers beneath the current one.